igorwaw/advent22/day10-15/README.md

 - calculate distance from the start point to every point, using the rules given (which means many points will be inaccessible)
 - then count how many points accessible points there are between the start point and the lowest rock.
 But I couldn't get right results.
 Rules of finding the next possible point need to be modified of course, I tried a few ways but I always got either too little or too much accessible points.
+I can now see that it would work for part 2 though.
+Pity, I even had a visualization.

 So instead I thought: what's the size of the brute force solution?
 There's no exponential growth here, even on the large map it's only thousands of iterations, not billions.
 Plus, I don't need to store the map.
 I used sets to store rock and sand positions only
 (fast and easy checking if the position is in the set).
+It worked great for part 1.
+Part 2 only required adding a layer of rock and a new stop condition.

-It worked OK for part 1.
-Part 2 only required adding a layer of rock and a new stop condition,
+I'm adding both versions anyway.
+14-regolith.py is the grain-by-grain simulation that works, 14-regolith-pathfinding.py is the fancy version with Dijkstra's algorithm and pygame that doesn't.